Continual Low-Rank Adapters for LLM-based Generative Recommender Systems: Proposed Framework:

 \end{COR} In a nutshell, \CORref{l2} shows a \textbf{data-aware balance between stability and plasticity} in our framework.
 Recall that $\Sigma_t=\mathbb{E}_{\mathcal D_t}[\Phi(x)\Phi(x)^\top]$ summarizes how much the stage-$t$ data \emph{supports} different directions in the LoRA subspace.
 Its eigenvectors $q_k$ are principal directions, with eigenvalues $\sigma_k^2$ measuring the strength of support along each direction under $\mathcal D_t$.
 By \CORref{l2}, along any $q_k$ the update is a weighted average of $v_t^*$ and $v_{t-1}$, with weight toward $v_t^*$ equal to $\sigma_k^2/(\sigma_k^2+\lambda)$.
-Thus, when $\sigma_k^2$ is large (strong support in $\mathcal D_t$), $v_t$ moves toward $v_t^*$ along $q_k$ (e.g., the user starts engaging more with mystery than sci-fi); when $\sigma_k^2$ is small (weak support), $v_t$ stays close to $v_{t-1}$ (e.g., a stable brand affinity not observed this week).
+Thus, when $\sigma_k^2$ is large (strong support in $\mathcal D_t$), $\hat v_t$ moves toward $v_t^*$ along $q_k$ (e.g., the user starts engaging more with mystery than sci-fi); when $\sigma_k^2$ is small (weak support), $\hat v_t$ stays close to $v_{t-1}$ (e.g., a stable brand affinity not observed this week).
 If $\sigma_k^2=0$, the component along $q_k$ is kept exactly from the previous stage.
+See Appendix~\ref{app:intuition_on_col2} for a more detailed intuitive explanation.